Dr. Fauci's pitch vs. Trump's pitch

 President Donald Trump was in one of his whiny moods.
 He was talking about Dr. Anthony Fauci, who's been the head of the National Institute of Allergy and Infectious Diseases for 36 years.
 "He's got this high approval rating," grumbled the president.
 After all, he's followed some of Fauci's recommendations.
 "So why don't I have a high approval rating?"

-Indeed.
-Tony Fauci threw out the first pitch at Washington Nationals' opening day and it was wild, to put it mildly.
+Tony Fauci threw out the first pitch at the Washington Nationals’ opening day and it was wild, to put it mildly.
 Nevertheless, Topps, the guys that make baseball cards, made one of Fauci in action.
-They sold out in 24 hours -- all 51,512 of them.
+They sold out in 24 hours — all 51,512 of them.

 Not that you've learned any lessons.
 Even when study after study concludes that "hydroxy" has no benefits, and in fact may kill people or make them crazy, you keep coming back to your fantasy of a "miracle" cure.